Property taxes in Marbella and Spain

 Real Estate fees

-Again, not obligatory to use a lawyer in the sale process, but highly recommended.
+Again, it is not obligatory to use a lawyer in the sale process, but highly recommended.

 Mortgage cancellation fees